zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-plus/bulk-delete.md

 ---
 PermaID: 1000198
-Name: Bulk Delete in Dapper Plus
+Title: Dapper Plus Bulk Delete - Learn how to delete multiple rows
+MetaDescription: Unlock the power of Dapper Plus with the BulkDelete method to delete multiple rows from a table.
+Learn how to use the simplest and fastest way to delete rows from a database table without writing any SQL.
 LastMod: 2023-02-26
 ---

-# Dapper Plus - Bulk Delete
+# Dapper Plus Bulk Delete: Discover how to delete multiple rows

 ## Description